 8. Uphill putts add to the effective distance of the putt

 9. Downhill putts reduce the effective distance to the hole

 10. The greater the slope, the greater the ball’s roll will be affected

 11. The faster the ball speed on slow greens the less effect of the slope

 12. A slope near the proximity of the ball will have less effect than when the slope is in close proximity to the hole

-So, if you are a golfer with sound technique and a smooth rhythmic stroke who can't hole a putt.
+If you are a golfer with sound technique and a smooth rhythmic stroke who can't hole a putt.
 I suspect it may have something to do with your lack of ability in green reading.
-To hammer home this point, several golfing greats had 'unorthodox putting strokes' but could still get the ball in the hole.
-Why? because they could read a green.
-Billy Mayfair is a fine example, Billy was renowned for cutting across the ball during his putting stroke.
-Interestingly, he still made millions of dollars throughout his career.
+To hammer home this point, several golfing greats had unorthodox putting strokes but could still get the ball in the hole.
+Why? because they could read the green.
+Billy Mayfair is a fine example, Billy was renowned for cutting across the ball during his putting stroke and still made millions of dollars throughout his excellent career.